mfem/web/src/tutorial/start.md

 <h3 class="panel-title"><i class="fa fa-info-circle"></i>&nbsp; Note</h3>
 </div>
 <div class="panel-body">
-If you are part of the
+<i class="fa fa-arrow-circle-right"></i>&nbsp; If you are part of the
 <a href="https://hpcic.llnl.gov/tutorials/2026-hpc-tutorials">HPC software tutorial series</a>,
-use the VS Code and GLVis HTTPS URLs sent by the Slackbot when it starts your development container.
+use the URLs sent by the Slackbot when it starts your development container.
-For example, the Slackbot message includes URLs like
+For example, the Slackbot message includes URLs for VS Code and GLVis like
 <code>https://SESSION.mfem.hpcic.training?folder=/home/euler/mfem</code> and
 <code>https://SESSION.mfem.hpcic.training/glvis/live/?socket=/glvis-ws</code>.
 <p><p>